Create a VPC Peering Connection to Confluent Cloud on Google Cloud¶

-When the connection status is “Inactive” in the Confluent Cloud UI, navigate to the GCP Networking select VPC network peering.
+Go to VPC network in the Google Cloud Console and select VPC network peering.
 Click CREATE CONNECTION to create a peering connection the Confluent Cloud.

-In the Google Cloud Platform dashboard, fill out the form to initiate a peering connection to Confluent Cloud and click CREATE.
+In the Google Cloud Console, complete the form to initiate a peering connection to Confluent Cloud and click CREATE.

 Specify a name for your peering connection.